 You will need to allow for additional living expenses if bringing your family with you.
-HA estimates you should budget an additional $7,100 per year for a spouse and $3,040 per year for each child.
+HA estimates you should budget an additional $7,362 per year for a spouse or de facto partner and $3,152 per year for each dependent child.
 These costs do not include the expenses associated with school tuition which are approximately $10,000 per year per child.

 When you live and study away from home, it can be easy to spend your savings quickly.
 A budget is a handy way to help you manage your expenses.
 Below is an example of a typical weekly budget to give you an idea of the cost of living in Australia.

 |Gas and electricity||$35 to $140|

 |Public transport||$15 to $55|

 For an easy way to estimate your cost of living in Australia, check out the Insider Guides' cost of living calculator.

 To open a bank account in Australia you will usually need: